Stationary entanglement of a levitated oscillator with an optical field

-Entanglement lies at the heart of quantum mechanics \cite{Einstein1935,Schroedinger1935}, and the ability to observe and control it in macroscopic systems is a crucial goal with far-reaching implications for quantum technologies and for exploring the foundations of quantum physics.
-Optomechanical platforms have enabled exquisite control over mechanical motion, leading to milestones such as the preparation of deeply nonclassical mechanical states \cite{Arrangoiz-Arriola2019,Bild2023}.
-Entanglement between mechanical oscillators \cite{Ockeloen-Korppi2018,Riedinger2018,Kotler2021,Mercier2021,Wollack2022}, between a drum oscillator and a microwave \cite{Palomaki2013}, and between nano-oscillators and single photons \cite{Marinkovic2018}, has been demonstrated in ultra-cryogenic environments.
-While optomechanical interaction can entangle distinct optical fields \cite{Barzanjeh2019,Chen2020}, realizing stationary entanglement between mechanical motion and the light, eventually propagating beyond the interaction region, has so far remained elusive, despite long-standing theoretical proposals \cite{Bose1997,Vitali2007_2,Paternostro2007,Genes2008a,Zippilli2015,Gut2020}.
-The generation of such light-matter entanglement is of particular interest because it provides a natural interface between stationary and flying quantum degrees of freedom such that the non-local correlations can propagate in space.
-Among optomechanical platforms, levitated systems have recently emerged as a particularly attractive approach \cite{Gonzales-Ballestero2021}, combining strong light–matter interactions \cite{Quidant2020,Ranfagni2021} with an exceptional degree of isolation from the environment~\cite{Toros2020A,Northup2024}.
-The center-of-mass oscillatory motion of dielectric nanospheres confined in optical tweezers has indeed been brought into the one- and two-dimensional quantum regime \cite{Delic2020,Magrini2021,Tebbenjohanns2021,Ranfagni2022,Piotrowski2023,Deplano2025,kamba2025}.
-Here, we achieve a further milestone by showing correlations that violate separability bounds between the mechanical and the optical field degrees of freedom, involving both the light inside an optical cavity, and the propagating outgoing wave.
+Entanglement is one of the defining features of quantum mechanics \cite{Einstein1935,Schroedinger1935}, and demonstrating its control in macroscopic systems is a crucial goal with far-reaching implications for quantum technologies and for probing the foundations of quantum physics.
+Optomechanical platforms have enabled exquisite control over mechanical motion, leading to milestones such as the preparation of non-Gaussian states \cite{Arrangoiz-Arriola2019,Bild2023} and entangled mechanical oscillators \cite{Ockeloen-Korppi2018,Riedinger2018,Kotler2021,Mercier2021,Wollack2022}.
+Furthermore, pulsed optomechanical entanglement between a drum oscillator and a microwave \cite{Palomaki2013}, and between nano-oscillators and single photons \cite{Marinkovic2018}, has been demonstrated in ultra-cryogenic environments.

+Optomechanical interaction can entangle distinct optical fields even exploiting a classical mechanical system \cite{Barzanjeh2019,Chen2020}, but stationary entanglement between mechanical motion and propagating light has remained elusive, despite long-standing theoretical proposals \cite{Bose1997,Vitali2007_2,Paternostro2007,Genes2008a,Zippilli2015,Gut2020}.
+Such light-matter entanglement is of particular interest because it provides a natural interface between stationary and flying quantum degrees of freedom, enabling nonlocal correlations to be distributed across space.
+This capability is a key resource for quantum communication networks, where mechanical oscillators act as local quantum memories while optical fields distribute information between distant nodes~\cite{Mancini2003,Pirandola2006}.

+Among optomechanical platforms, levitated systems have recently emerged as a particularly attractive approach \cite{Gonzales-Ballestero2021}, combining strong light–matter interactions \cite{Quidant2020,Ranfagni2021} with exceptional isolation from the environment~\cite{Toros2020A,Northup2024}.
+The center-of-mass motion of optically trapped dielectric nanospheres has already reached the one- and two-dimensional quantum regimes \cite{Delic2020,Magrini2021,Tebbenjohanns2021,Ranfagni2022,Piotrowski2023,Deplano2025,kamba2025}.